-- (1) Any applicant to whom a variance is granted shall be given written notice over the signature of a community official that specifies the difference between the base flood elevation and the elevation of the proposed lowest floor and stating that the issuance of such a variance could: - a. result in rate increases in the hundreds and possibly thousands of dollars annually depending on structure and site-specific conditions; and - b. increase the risk to life and property resulting from construction below the base flood level.

-- (2) The Floodplain Administrator shall maintain a record of all variance actions and appeal actions, including justification for their issuance.
-Report any variances to the Federal Emergency Management Agency Region 4 and the Alabama Department of Economic and Community Affairs/Office of Water Resources upon request. - (3) A copy of the notice shall be recorded by the Floodplain Administrator in the Office of the Building Inspection Department or Judge of Probate for Baldwin County, Recording Division and shall be recorded in a manner so that it appears in the chain of title of the affected parcel of land.
+- (1) Any applicant to whom a variance is granted shall be given written notice over the signature of a community official that specifies the difference between the base flood elevation and the elevation of the proposed lowest floor and stating that the issuance of such a variance could: - a. result in rate increases in the hundreds and possibly thousands of dollars annually depending on structure and site-specific conditions; and - b. increase the risk to life and property resulting from construction below the base flood level. - (2) The Floodplain Administrator shall maintain a record of all variance actions and appeal actions, including justification for their issuance.
+Report any variances to the Federal Emergency Management Agency Region 4 and the Alabama Department of Economic and Community Affairs/Office of Water Resources upon request. - (3) A copy of the notice shall be recorded by the Floodplain Administrator in the Office of the Building Official of Baldwin County, Alabama, and shall be recorded in a manner so that it appears in the chain of title of the affected parcel of land.